kzar/bitratchet-js/README.md

 Features include:

  - Avoid duplicate code, you only have to specify records once as with [BinData](http://bindata.rubyforge.org/).
 (Normally you end up writing double the code when you need to generate messages as well as read them.)
- - Deal transparently with bit (as opposed to byte) based fields, shifting is completely taken care of - as with the PHP BitRatchet.
+ - Deal transparently with bit (as opposed to byte) based fields, shifting is completely taken care of - as with the [PHP BitRatchet library](https://github.com/kzar/bit-ratchet).
  - Handle dynamic fields that can vary in length and structure based on any context of the data already parsed.
 (Fields can even vary in length based on their own value but shifting is no longer handled automatically in that one, extreme situation.)
- - Build your own flexible primtives that can extend the library to your problem domain.
+ - Build your own flexible primitives that can extend the library to your problem domain.
 They can fully leverage the provided primitives.

-Developed to help implement a commerical telematics messaging protocol in Javascript.
+Developed to help implement a commercial telematics messaging protocol in Javascript.

 Usage
 -----